 End of a slide like what Thao did for the realtime demo video.
 Show ISIP, NEDC and Biosignal.

-Narration: The Institute for Signal and Information Processing (ISIP) has a multitude of projects that have affected people’s lives for the better.
-Not only have our students had the privilege to be a part of this wide-scale research, but they have gone on to be successful engineers with the skills they obtained here.
-Our students have had the privilege to be involved with wide scale research in order to become successful engineers with the skills they have obtained.
-For the last 40 years, ISIP has cultivated an environment where students can become disciplined and self-motivated engineers that have had a true impact on the community.
+Narration: Our students enjoy the opportunity to be exposed to research and technology development activities that prepare them for success in life.
 For the last 40 years, we have exposed our students to many types of experiences including teaching, mentoring, research, and outreach.
 We even give them a chance to experience life in a startup company, Biosignal Analytics Inc., a spinoff from NEDC’s research into automatic interpretation of seizure events.

 For more information… (follow Thao’s final part of her video) about this technology, please contact the Neural Engineering Data Consortium NEDC, located at Temple University, or our technology development partner, Biosignal Analytics Inc. If you are interested in the open source data and resources used to develop this technology: please visit our website at www.nedcdata.org.

+Edits:

+Take out dates